chrisgrieser/obsidian-quadro/README.md

   is a key demand of qualitative research (which strictly speaking is not truly fulfilled when using standardized, proprietary research software).
 - Obsidian, as well as *Quadro*, both [have mobile support (Android and iOS)](https://obsidian.md/mobile).
+- Using Obsidian allows you to employ a keyboard-driven workflow with minimal usage of the mouse.

 If there is a more tech-savvy researcher in the research team, the advantages of *Quadro* go even further: